carms-ng/gatsby-weed/README.md

 ### Instruction to deploy to Concordia Server

-1. Connect to VPN (usernae & password required)
+1. Connect to VPN (username & password required)

 2. Connect to server (username & password required)